klausi/rustnish/README.md

   Append if already set.
 * `Server`: will be added to the response ("rustnish") if the upstream server didn't add it first.

+## Goal 7: Add integration test that watches for memory leaks
+Completed: no

+Add an integration test that ensures that the proxy server is not leaking memory (growing RAM usage without shrinking again).
+Use /proc information to compare memory usage of the current process before and after the test.